isomerpages/mol-services/_plan-for-retirement/03-life-after-retirement.md

 ### Manage your retirement dollars

 After retiring, it is important to continue keeping track of your expenses so you do not overspend your retirement funds.
 Read <a href="https://www.moneysense.gov.sg/articles/2018/10/managing-your-retirement-dollars" target="_blank">more</a> for a detailed guide by MoneySense on how you can manage your retirement dollars.

-*Tip: Find out what <a href="https://www.moneysense.gov.sg/articles/2018/11/options-for-your-retirement-income" target="_blank">other retirement income options you could have</a> and what you should do if there's a shortfall.*